Justin Townes Earle: Honors and distinctions

 In September 2009, Earle received an Americana Music Award for New and Emerging Artist of the Year.

 In 2011, Earle received the Americana Music Award in the Song of the Year category for "Harlem River Blues".
 His album of the same name has been described as having a "gently flowing, urban Americana sound, with horns, organ and tangy electric guitar".
 That year he also contributed a cover of "Maybe Baby" on the 2011 tribute album Rave on Buddy Holly, and played Newport Folk Festival and the Hardly Strictly Bluegrass Festival.

 Nothing's Gonna Change the Way You Feel About Me Now was listed at album number 37 on Rolling Stone's list of the top 50 albums of 2012, with the annotation as follows: "The son of country-rock renegade Steve Earle has grown into a songwriter to rival his dad."

 On January 4, 2021, Steve Earle & the Dukes released the album J.T., a tribute to Justin Townes Earle.

 On January 4, 2023, a tribute concert was held at the Ryman Auditorium in memory of Justin.
 Performers included Steve Earle & The Dukes and special guests: Shooter Jennings, Bonnie Whitmore, Amanda Shires, Willy and Cody Braun, Buddy Miller, Ben Nichols (Lucero), Dustin Welch, Elizabeth Cook, Emmylou Harris, Jason Isbell, Jessica Lea Mayfield, Joe Pug, Jon Langford, Lilly Hiatt, Scotty Melton, Stacey Earle and Mark Stuart.

+In a 2026 interview with Garden & Gun, Earle's biographer Jonathan Bernstein noted how he helped create a musical environment in which roots-minded artists like Tyler Childers, Charley Crockett and Sierra Ferrell could thrive and become major recording and touring artists.
+“Justin was someone who quietly has been a major influence and years ahead of his time commercially,” Bernstein said.